| Attend some great events in the

 Celebrate your child's birthday with an art workshop designed from his/her wishes, ideas and themes.
 One-and-a-half hour party workshops are available on weekends year round.
 The instructor will work with you to personalize the experience to the greatest extent possible.
 Call for more info.

-Meet and greet the five artists, browse the Gallery, and enjoy some light refreshments served - all are welcome.
 The five new artists include: Cameron Sinclair, oils and oil pastels; Paulette Brace, printmaker; Richard Wetterer, pottery; Phillip Parsons, lapidary; and Wayne King, photographer.
 The Visiting Artist Program is an invitational show which rotates every four months.
 The visiting artist’s work, as well as the work of the member artists, can be viewed and purchased during Gallery hours.
-The show runs through May 31.

 Bring your projects and your problems to share.
 Suzan Gannett and Lynn Haust will provide support and teach you so simple techniques to make your beading projects perfect.
 Refreshments will be served.
 Free